-Market risk is the risk that changes in market prices, such as interest rate and equity prices will affect the Foundation's income or value of its holdings of financial instruments.
+Market risk is the risk that changes in market prices, such as interest rate and foreign exchange rates will affect the Foundation's income or value of its holdings of financial instruments.
 The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimising returns.

 The Foundation's exposure to market risk for changes in interest rates relates primarily to the Foundation's investment portfolio.
-The Foundation does not account for any fixed rate financial assets at fair value through profit or loss, and the Foundation does not enter into any hedging instruments under a fair value hedge accounting model.
-Therefore, changes in interest rates at the reporting date would not affect the Foundation's profit or loss.
+The Foundation does not account for any fixed rate financial assets at fair value through statement of income and expenditure, and the Foundation does not enter into any hedging instruments under a fair value hedge accounting model.
+Therefore, changes in interest rates at the reporting date would not affect the Foundation's statement of income and expenditure.